mosse-security/mcsi-library/docs/articles/2022/04/threat-hunting-in-distributed-organizations-the-challenges-are-not-insurmountable/threat-hunting-in-distributed-organizations-the-challenges-are-not-insurmountable.md

 (threat-hunting-in-distributed-organizations-the-challenges-are-not-insurmountable)=
 # Threat Hunting in Distributed Organizations: The Challenges are not Insurmountable

-Threat hunting in a distributed organization can present some unique challenges.
-Those include gathering data from all applicable devices, having access to all devices relevant to the hunt being performed, and performing hunts relevant to the remote site - when applicable.
+Organizations are under constant threat from cyber attacks, and the traditional security perimeter is no longer adequate to protect them.
+To combat these threats, organizations are turning to threat hunting, which is the proactive search for indicators of compromise.
+However, threat hunting in a distributed organization can be challenging, due to the large number of devices and the vast amount of data that must be processed.
+However, these challenges are not insurmountable, and there are a number of steps that organizations can take to ensure effective threat hunting.

 ## Distributed Logging